Top 6 Best March Madness Buzzer Beaters of All Time

-According to Sports Reference, there have been a total of 126 game-winning buzzer-beaters in the history of the NCAA Division I Men's Basketball Tournament, starting with Herb Wilkinson's finals-winning shot in 1944 and ending most recently with Jalen Suggs' half-court throw in 2021.
+There have been a total of 127 game-winning buzzer-beaters in the history of the NCAA Division I Men’s Basketball Tournament, starting with Herb Wilkinson’s finals-winning shot in 1944 and continuing most recently with Paul Atkinson’s buzzer-beater in the First Four of the 2022 tournament.
 This referenced number defines a buzzer-beater as any shot successfully made with two seconds or fewer left in the match.

 What is a buzzer-beater in basketball?

-Traditionally, a buzzer-beater is colloquially used as any last-ditch attempt to even or surpass the other team's score at the very end of a basketball game, named so because such a shot would be made as the conclusive buzzer sounds.
-According to Sports Reference, it is defined more specifically as any shot made within the final two seconds of regulation or overtime section.
+Traditionally, a buzzer-beater is colloquially used as any last-ditch attempt to even or surpass the other team’s score at the very end of a basketball game, named so because such a shot would be made as the conclusive buzzer sounds.
+It can also be defined more specifically as any shot made within the final two seconds of regulation or overtime section.